davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/session.md

-The `SpringSessionGemFireConfigurer`, when declared in the Spring `ApplicationContext`, takes precedence over any of the Spring Session (for {pivotal-gemfire-name}) configuration properties and effectively overrides them when both are present.
+The `SpringSessionGemFireConfigurer`, when declared in the Spring `ApplicationContext`, takes precedence over any of the Spring Session (for VMware GemFire) configuration properties and effectively overrides them when both are present.